 - 12.3.1 Ensure that the vehicle is fully test prepared as described in Section 1. - 12.3.2 Ensure the vehicle is at the same ride heights as those recorded during marking up of the vehicle. - 12.3.3 Ensure that the headforms, the vehicle, the propulsion system and the data acquisition equipment have soaked in a temperature in the range of 16°C to 24°C for at least 2 hours prior to testing. - 12.3.4 Fit the required headform to the propulsion system.
 A child/small adult headform impactor shall be used for tests to the forward section of the bonnet top, A-pillars, windscreen, roof (labelled C in Section 3.10), with the test locations lying between boundaries described by wrap around distances of 1000mm and 1500mm.
 An adult headform impactor shall be used for tests to the rearward section of the bonnet top (labelled A in Section 3.10), with the test locations lying between boundaries described by wrap around distances of 1700 mm and 2100 mm.
-Where test locations
+Where test locations lie between 1500 mm and 1700 mm the structure being tested will determine the headform to be used, see Section 3.5.9.

-&lt;sup>3 Relative to the direction of motion of the headform
+3 Relative to the direction of motion of the headform

-&lt;sup>6 Headforms consist of headskins, aluminium sphere and instrumentation
+6 Headforms consist of headskins, aluminium sphere and instrumentation